Forest Road, Lydney

 Update on Road Status and Upcoming Works

 Montel Civil Engineering Ltd have been appointed Principal Contractor by Gloucestershire County Council for the Forest Road, Lydney – Geotechnical Remediation Works.
-The works are required due to significant land subsidence on the B4234 Forest Road between Lydney and Whitecroft and will require a full road closure for the duration of the works.
-The road closure will be in place from 07:00hrs on 9th February 2026 for a period of upto seven months, access to properties and businesses will be maintained at all times but passage through the work area will not be possible and the signed diversion route (attached) will be implemented.
+The works are required due to significant land subsidence on the B4234 Forest Road between Lydney and Whitecroft and to carry out the repairs safely, a full road closure will be in place from 07:00 on 9 February 2026 for up to seven months.
+Access to properties and businesses will be maintained at all times; however, there will be no through‑access through the work area.
+A signed diversion route will operate for the duration.

 We apologise for any inconvenience that may be caused whilst carrying out these works.